charan-dss-01/GENAI-QUERY-SIMULATOR/readme.txt

 - **Enhancing AI accuracy**: Improve query translation logic.
 - **User roles & permissions**: Restrict access based on user types.
 - **Performance optimization**: Optimize API response time.
-- **Database integration**: Connect to an actual database for real query execution.

 Looking forward to sharing more about this project and learning from your insights! 🔥